 Whole Life Insurance Premiums Stay Level for Life

 Whole life insurance is typically paid on a monthly basis and remain the same throughout life.
 For this reason, they are called “level premiums.”
 The advantage to level premiums is that they do not increase with age.
 For example, if you get a whole life insurance policy at age 25, your premium payment will be the same at age 65 and for your entire life, unlike universal life or renewable term insurance.

 Whole Life Insurance Cash Value

-Whole life insurance policies have cash value, which accumulates and earns interest on a tax-deferred basis over time.
+Whole life insurance policies have a cash value, which accumulates and earns interest on a tax-deferred basis over time.
 The primary benefit of the cash value feature of whole life is that you can access this cash while you are living.
 Access to cash while you are still living is sometimes referred to as a living benefit.

-Another important feature and benefit of cash value is that it is shielded from creditors.
+Another important benefit of cash value is that it is shielded from creditors.
 This is because a whole life insurance policy is ultimately intended as a benefit for someone other than you, which applies to the cash value you’ve built in your policy.

 Guaranteed Death Benefit